dmx-systems/dmx-documentation/docs/user.rst

 Here is an example:

-* Create the topic types "Publication" (data type "identity") and "Publication Title" (text).
+* Create the topic types "Publication" (data type "entity") and "Publication Title" (text).
 * Reveal the built-in topic type "Person".
 * Create an association type called "Author".
 * Create an association between the topic type Person and the topic type Publication.
 Edit it and open the drop-down menu "Custom Association Type".
 Select "Author" and click save.